Chief Magistrate of Cobb County

 Donald Hicks has been a Magistrate Judge for Cobb County since 1987.
 Judge Hicks graduated from Emory University in 1974 and earned his law degree from Woodrow Wilson College of Law in 1980.
 He currently is practicing in the area of real estate foreclosure law at the firm of McCalla, Raymer, Padrick, Cobb, Nichols and Clark.
 Judge Hicks is a member of the Atlanta Track Club and USA Triathlon association.
 He is currently serves as a Trustee for the Atlanta Track Club Foundation.

 Jennifer Inmon received her B.A. in Business from Wittenberg University in 1992.
 She went on to receive her J.D. from Vanderbilt University in Nashville, Tennessee in 1995.
 Judge Inmon served as the law clerk for the Cobb County Magistrate Court and the Cobb County Drug Court from 1996 until 1999 when she was appointed Cobb County Magistrate Court Judge.
 She maintains a private law practice in Cobb County concentrating on corporate and business law.

-She is also an active member of the Leadership Cobb Alumni Association and volunteers for the Cobb County Youth Diversion Program, the Consequences of Crime Education Program and Cobb County Family Resources.
+Judge Inmon is currently a Seventh District Representative to the statewide Council of Magistrate Court Judges and frequently serves as a formal Mentor to new Magistrate Judges in Cobb County and beyond.
+She is also an active member of the Leadership Cobb Alumni Association and volunteers for the Cobb County Youth Diversion Program, the Consequences of Crime Education Program, and Cobb County Family Resources.